What is a Financial Plan?

 A balance sheet shows a company’s financial position at a specific point in time.
 The balance sheet lists a company’s assets (what it owns), its liabilities (what it owes), and its equity (the difference between its assets and its liabilities).

-The balance sheet is important because it shows a company’s financial health at a specific point in time.
+The balance sheet is important because it shows a business’s financial health at a specific point in time.
 A strong balance sheet indicates that a company has the resources it needs to grow and expand.
 A weak balance sheet, on the other hand, may indicate that a company is struggling to pay its bills and may be at risk of bankruptcy.

 5-Year Cash Flow Statement